-- 6.11.1 In the case where the Director-General/CEO is conducting the investigation or issuing a safety recommendation, he/she shall implement procedures to record the responses to the safety recommendation he/she has issued. - 6.11.2 The Director-General/CEO shall direct and deploy follow-up measures to monitor the implementation of the safety recommendations issued by the Bureau.
+- 6.11.
+(1) In the case where the Director-General/CEO Bureau is conducting the investigation or issuing a safety recommendation, he/she the Director-General/CEO shall implement procedures to record the responses to the that safety recommendation he/she has issued. - (2) The Director-General/CEO shall direct and deploy follow-up measures to monitor the implementation of the safety recommendations issued by the Bureau.

-Monitoring progress on safety recommendations received 6.12 Where the Bureau receives a safety recommendation, the Director-General/CEO shall implement procedures to monitor the progress of the action taken in response to that safety recommendation.
+6.11 Monitoring progress on safety recommendations received

+6.12. - Where the Bureau receives a safety recommendation, the Director- General/CEO shall implement procedures to monitor the progress of the action taken in response to that safety recommendation.